AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/view-inherited-permissions-on-objects.md

 description: Your Adobe Workfront administrator can grant you access to view or edit objects when assigning your access level.
 For more information, see Grant access to projects.
 ---

-# View inherited permissions on objects in `Adobe Workfront`
+# View inherited permissions on objects in Adobe Workfront

-Your `Adobe Workfront administrator` can grant you access to view or edit objects when assigning your access level.
+Your Adobe Workfront administrator can grant you access to view or edit objects when assigning your access level.
 For more information, see [Grant access to projects](../../administration-and-setup/add-users/configure-and-grant-access/grant-access-projects.md).

 Along with the access level that users are granted, you can also grant them permissions to specific objects that you have access to share.
 For more information about access levels and permissions, see [How access levels and permissions work together](../../administration-and-setup/add-users/access-levels-and-object-permissions/how-access-levels-permissions-work-together.md).

-Objects inherit permissions from parent objects in  `Adobe Workfront`.
+Objects inherit permissions from parent objects in&nbsp;Adobe Workfront.

-For information about the hierarchy of objects in `Workfront`, see [Understand objects in Adobe Workfront](../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).
+For information about the hierarchy of objects in Workfront, see [Understand objects in Adobe Workfront](../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).

 ## Access requirements